BrianJHiggins/BrianHigginsThesis/README.md

 (3) Run module 2.1 this takes as its input ‘ECC_FinBERT_Input.csv’

        The output file is ‘ECC_FinBERT_sentiment_output.csv’

-Modules 3.1 – 4.1 (these modules will run the processed research data, producing the research oiutput ) What is required:
+Running modules 3.1 – 4.1 (these modules will run the processed research data, producing the research oiutput )

+What is required:
 (1) Download and unzip Folders ‘FinBERT output files combined Part1.zip’ and ’FinBERT output files combined Part2.zip’.